What the view promised

 def transition_to_review!)

 Use integration tests to catch silent failures.
 Unit tests passed because each layer worked in isolation.
-Only end-to-end tests would have caught the parameter name mismatch or missing route:
+Only end-to-end tests would have caught the parameter name mismatch or the wrong route:

 The Complete Implementation Checklist